aramky/ASMGA/README.md

  - Main ASMGA code
  - Datasets (text files)

-ASMGA is a multi-objective hybrid wrapper-filter algorithm for feature and model selection for binary Support Vector Machine (SVM) classifiers.
+ASMGA is a multi-objective hybrid wrapper-filter feature selection algorithm.
 Theoritical background and detailed development of ASMGA can be found in Aram (2021).
-ASMGA hybrid uses two multi-objective sorting techniques: Weighted Sum (WS) of objectives and Non-dominated Sorting (NDS) in the breeding process.

-ASMGA includes a strategy that alternates between WS and NDS.
-Thus, the algorithm works as elitist GA for some generations and as a Non-dominated Sorting Genetic Algorithm (NSGA-II) for the remaining generations.

 The chart below shows the main steps of ASMGA.